-Since the array A is correctly initialized by the code above, the annotation falls in the category False\Positive.
+Since the array A is correctly initialized by the code above, the annotation falls in the category False_Positive.
 Note that the pragma Annotate must be located just after the line for which the check message is issued.
+The String'(...) qualification for the justification argument is required for technical reasons.